vittorioromeo/bcs_thesis/source/30_ecst/10_architecture.md

 The system manager contains:

-* A `thread_pool` instance, used to efficiently execute system logic in separate threads.
+* A `thread_pool` instance, used to efficiently execute system logic in separate threads;

 * A `system_storage`, which stores an `instance` for every system signature type.